 This was a really hard time for Teressa and she actually cried when she found out about the deployment.
 After being separated from her daughter for so long only to come home and have to leave again was devastating.
 Even though video technology was beginning to become available she didn’t use it.
 Partly because it was set times and she was so busy at work she couldn’t do it, but even when she had time her mom didn’t have the technology at home for her to be able to call her.

 Cross-training to a new career

 At the seven and half year point, she decided to become a Warrant Officer.
 She thought it would allow her to have more time with her daughter but actually ended up working more and deployed to Afghanistan shortly after cross-training.
 Afghanistan was hard because she knew the people dying and getting injured.
 She didn’t know what was wrong and then was sent to Korea.
-There she had a breakdown and started getting mental health help.
+She was facing adversity in the military and in Korea she had a breakdown.
+After that she started getting mental health help.
 She eventually was able to get medically retired from the military.

 Mentioned in this Episode:

 Connect with Teressa:

 Blog: Amitaz Media Independent